 Child: A person under the age of 18, regardless of the age of majority or age of consent locally.

-Complainant: A person who reports an allegation of SAHE to YCI in accordance with established procedures.
-This person may be a SAHE survivor or another person who is aware of the wrongdoing.
-Both the survivor and the complainant, if different from the survivor, are protected from retaliation for reporting SAHE.
+Complainant: A person who reports an allegation of SEA to YCI in accordance with established procedures.
+This person may be a SEA survivor or another person who is aware of the wrongdoing.
+Both the survivor and the complainant, if different from the survivor, are protected from retaliation for reporting SEA.
 Where there is any conflict of interest between the survivor and another interested party, the survivor’s wishes are at the centre of consideration when handling the case, particularly when there is a risk of additional physical and/or emotional harm.

 Development Worker: All persons involved in providing services/assistance/activities to targeted populations under the umbrella of YCI’s international assistance programs.
-This includes all employees, volunteers and other related personnel (such as contractors, incentive workers, and anyone performing a task on behalf of YCI), regardless of the type or duration of their contract.
+This includes all employees, volunteers and other related personnel, regardless of the type or duration of their contract.

-Employees, Volunteers and other Related Personnel: All employees of YCI at headquarter offices and country offices; Directors and Officers; national and international staff; national and international volunteers; national and international interns; and national and international consultants, in addition to individual and corporate contractors of these entities and their related personnel.
+Employees, Volunteers and other related Personnel: All employees of YCI at headquarter offices and country offices; Directors and Officers; national and international staff; national and international volunteers; national and international interns; national and international fellows, and national and international consultants, in addition to individual and corporate contractors of these entities and their related personnel.
 The term also includes all YCI affiliated entities and their employees and individuals who have entered into partnership, sub-grant or sub-recipient agreements, and operating under the umbrella of YCI’s national and international programs.

 Investigator: A person who is authorized and responsible to conduct an investigation.

-Perpetrator: A person (or group of persons) who commits an act of SAHE.
+Perpetrator: A person (or group of persons) who commits an act of SEA.

-Subject of Complaint: Once a complaint has been filed, the alleged perpetrator of SAHE is referred to under this term.
+Subject of Complaint: Once a complaint has been filed, the alleged perpetrator of SEA is referred to under this term.

-Survivor: All employees and volunteers of YCI who have been subject to sexual abuse or sexual harassment or an attempt of sexual abuse or sexual harassment by employees, volunteers and other related personnel.
-Further, all beneficiaries of YCI programs who have been subject to sexual exploitation and abuse or an attempt of sexual exploitation and abuse by employees, volunteers and other related personnel.
+Survivor: A beneficiary of a YCI programs who has been subject to sexual exploitation and abuse or an attempt of sexual exploitation and abuse by employees, volunteers and other related personnel.

-Whistleblower: A person other than the survivor who reports SAHE concerns or suspicions of misconduct by colleagues.
-The whistleblower channel offers confidentiality and protection from retaliation for reporting a misconduct.
+Whistleblower: A person other than the survivor who reports SEA concerns or suspicions of misconduct by colleagues.

 Witness: A person who observed, or has direct knowledge of, something under investigation.